 Further Mathematics should only be chosen by students who enjoy Mathematics and have consistently performed at a high level in assessed work.
-Students wishing to choose Further Mathematics should be achieving around 75% or more in tracking tests and exams.
+There will be a maximum of 60 students who can study Further Mathematics.
+Students should have achieved at least 75% in two of their three assessments throughout the year and also demonstrated an interest in Mathematics through their effort in classwork and homework.